What is Ed Orgeron's Net Worth?

 Controversies

-Orgeron's off-field problems date back to the early 90s, when a local woman filed a restraining order against him.
+Orgeron's off-field problems date back to the early 90s when a local woman filed a restraining order against him.
 She accused him of repeatedly attacking her.
 In 1992, he was arrested for participating in a bar fight in Baton Rouge.
 Although he faced felony second-degree battery charges, they were eventually dropped.
 Although Ed got his life back on track, his off-field issues would resurface once again in 2021.
 During this time, a woman testified that she had been sexually harassed by an LSU running back.

-She also testified that she had reported the harassment directly to Orgeron, and that he had taken no action as a result.
+She also testified that she had reported the harassment directly to Orgeron and that he had taken no action as a result.
 She also claimed that Ed had called her and asked her to forgive the running back.
-Orgeron was eventually named as a defendant to a sexual harassment lawsuit against LSU that involved the rape of a student by the running back.
+Orgeron was eventually named as a defendant in a sexual harassment lawsuit against LSU that involved the rape of a student by the running back.
 Once again, Orgeron was accused of not reporting the incident and attempting to brush it off.

 Salaries and Contracts

-In October of 2021, it was revealed that LSU was paying Orgeron $17 million to "walk away quietly" from his coaching position at the university.
+In October 2021, it was revealed that LSU was paying Orgeron $17 million to "walk away quietly" from his coaching position at the university.
 This buyout fee was the result of Ed's reason for dismissal.
-Simply put, there was no reason for him being fired, which allows him to receive the full $17 million.
+Simply put, there was no reason for him being fired, which allowed him to receive the full $17 million.
 Two-thirds of this sum would go directly to the coach, while the remaining third would go towards his LLC.
 His first installment was reported to be $5 million, while the next payment would come a month later at $667,000.
 This pattern will continue for the next few years.

 Many prominent business experts previously stated they believed Ed's contract payout would be closer to $10 million, largely because of his off-field issues.
 However, the $17 million is probably a reflection of LSU's goal to keep him silent, as Orgeron almost certainly had detailed information about the sexual harassment and sexual abuse allegations that were plaguing LSU when this payout was offered.